 The United States is currently experiencing an epidemic of prescription drug misuse and abuse.
 12.5 million people age 12 and older misused opioids (pain medications) in the past year.
 Since 1999, overdose deaths involving prescription opioids have quadrupled.
 Every day, 115 Americans die from an opioid-related overdose – that is more than the number of people killed in car accidents or by guns.

+What is an opioid?
 Opioids relieve pain by affecting how your brain and central nervous system process painful stimuli and are often prescribed during episodes of acute pain, such as after surgery, trauma, or dental procedure.
 However, a recent study found that approximately 70% of the opioids prescribed for surgery go unused, making them vulnerable to diversion and misuse.

 To turn the tide on the opioid epidemic, we need to prevent opioid abuse before it starts.
 Increasing safe and convenient opportunities for community members to dispose of their unused and leftover medications is essential.
-A recent study found most of the teens reporting use of prescription medications obtained them from friends or family members, with one-fifth to one-quarter reporting taking them without permission.
+A recent study found most of the teens reporting use of prescription medications obtained them from friends or family members, with 20-25% reporting taking them without permission.
 Leftover opioids also pose a poison risk to young children.
 Every 10 minutes a child visits the emergency room for medication poisoning.

 What is required to host a medication take back event?